Akali Build Guide by Bryun

 Buy these boots if the enemy team has a lot of crowd control, the tenacity reduces the time you are snared, stunned, etc.

-Buy these if you're against a difficult bruiser, or AD champion like Talon.
+Buy these if you're against a difficult bruiser, AD champion like Talon, or mostly AD based composition.

 One of the main reasons why this item is chosen is because of the passive along with the 80 ability power, and 5 movement speed.
 After using an ability your next auto attack will deal physical bonus damage refreshing every two seconds.
 Scaling with ability power this item gives even more burst to your Mark of the Assassin than you had before.
 The key is to time your combo right so you get both procs on Lich Bane activated when using Mark of the Assassin.